Where you and your spouse own an equal share of any assets acquired during marriage

 During a divorce, your state's marital laws will decide how community property is divided, either equally or equitably.
 Community property states use equal distribution, which means each spouse gets exactly 50% of the community property after a divorce, barring any legal agreements between the ex-spouses.
 Common law states generally use an equitable distribution system.
 In an equitable distribution state, assets are split fairly during a divorce.

 If you die without an estate plan, then a probate court will determine your heirs.
 In a community property state, a surviving spouse is usually entitled to at least some of the marital assets when someone dies without a will.
-They may end up inheriting the deceased spouse’s separate property, too, when there is no will.
+They may end up inheriting the deceased spouse’s separate property, too, (the intestate estate) when there is no will.
 (According to the Policygenius Estate Planning Survey, 21.5% of Americans believe everything will go to their spouse, which isn't always the case.
 Read more about the results.)

 Married couples in a community property state can create separate or joint estate plans, including a will and trust, with Policygenius.